 The Organization carries its historical buildings and collections at no value.
 The cost of purchased historical buildings or collections is reported as an expense.
 Contributed historical buildings or collections are not valued.
-During 2014 and 2013, approximately \$39,000 and \$26,000 was charged to Organization, archival, museum, and horticultural collections for the purchase of historical collections, respectively.
+During 2015 and 2014, approximately \$64,000 and \$39,000, respectively, was charged to Organization, archival, museum, and horticultural collections for the purchase of historical collections.